 It is so strange having seen this place go through so many changes.
 So many memories, happy and sad are connected with this place.
 After Jackie passed away I couldn’t even stand to be in this living room alone.
 It has definitely taken some adjustments moving here from the loft.

 In trying to make this place my own, I have realized that pieces of each of those wonderful people have made me who I am today.
 And I want that reflected in my new abode.
 The original wallpaper from G.G.’s dining room is now the border for an old picture of her, framed in my room.
 Her rocking chair used for years of ‘lap time’ sits beside my bookshelf.
 Grampa’s mug now holds my pens and pencils.
 The Scrabble game is stacked up with all of my other games in the living room.
-The living room layout resembles a modified versions of G.G.’s from when we used to have sleepovers on her pull-out couch and she would recite stories of lost kittens and scary catfish.
+The living room layout resembles a modified version of G.G.’s from when we used to have sleepovers on her pull-out couch and she would recite stories of lost kittens and scary catfish.

-And of course there are also hints of Mimi and Papa around the place too- my mother’s parents.
+And of course, there are also hints of Mimi and Papa around the place too- my mother’s parents.
 Mimi helped mom decorate the house as they finished renovations this past year.
 She did an amazing job of sewing and hanging all the curtains in the house.
 And her decorations are still donning my kitchen and dining room.
 Mimi and Papa live across town and I am so thankful we still hold our Sunday lunch tradition at their place.
 The entire family and any and all welcomed guests get together after church, asking God blessings for the food while we are all blessed with each other’s company.
 I come from good stock.

 These are my people.
 This is my place.
 And I am very blessed.